Hand holding coal in coal mine

 Oil and gas tanks

 Natural gas, also known as LNG in Australia, is an odourless and colourless energy source made up of methane and a mix of combustible hydrocarbon gases.
 Like coal and oil, natural gas is sourced from underground reservoirs, where it has formed between layers of stone and rock.
 Natural gas is accessed through a drilling process and is transported to homes and businesses via a gas pipeline known more commonly as the gas mains.
-In 2019, Australian energy statistics found that natural gas accounted for 26 per cent of energy consumption in Australia.
+In 2022, the Australian government found that natural gas accounted for 19 per cent of energy consumption in Australia.

 Disadvantages of Fossil Fuels

-Over the years, more and more research has begun to uncover the previously unknown disadvantages to fossil fuels.
-While most of these are to do with the environmental impacts of fossil fuels, there are some other notable disadvantages to using fossil fuels.
-These include;
+Over the years, research has uncovered the disadvantages of fossil fuels.
+While most of these have to do with the environmental impacts of fossil fuels, there are some other notable disadvantages to using fossil fuels:

 • Harmful to the environment: Fossil fuels release large amounts of carbon and greenhouse gases into the atmosphere when they are burned to generate energy.
-According to the Australian Government, Australia emitted 538.9 million tonnes of carbon into the atmosphere in 2019, with electricity generation contributing to 33 per cent of that figure.
+According to CSIRO, Australia emitted 465.2 million tonnes of carbon between June 2022 and June 2023.
+Electricity generation contributed to 32.6 per cent of that figure.

 • Dangerous to burn: Fossil fuels need to be burned in order to generate electricity and as such, are highly flammable energy sources.
-Not only are they harmful to burn, but they are also risky to source through underground mining.
-Gas leaks during refinement are also extremely harmful to both the environment and the human body.
+Not only are they environmentally harmful when burned, they are also risky to source through underground mining.
+Gas leaks during refinement are also extremely harmful to both the environment and the humans.

 Advantages of Fossil Fuels

-While there are quite a few environmental and supply related disadvantages to using fossil fuels, there are still some advantages to using them too.
-These include;
+While there are quite a few environmental and supply related disadvantages to using fossil fuels, there are still some advantages to using them too:

 • Easy to transport: Fossil fuels don’t require any in-depth mechanical storing solutions.
 They can easily be transported through means that are already available to us, like pipelines, trunks and tanks.